diegogalarza/Reactable/README.md

 # Reactable

-_Final proyect for the subject "Interaccion y Sonido" (Sound and Interaction).
-The objective of this project is to create and visualize a version of a Reactable made in Processing 3, Pure Data & reacTIVision at the Pontificia Universidad Javeriana Cali, Colombia, 2019._
+_The objective of this project is to create and visualize a version of a Reactable made in Processing 3, Pure Data & reacTIVision.
+By using the Amoeba detection we can display various visual effects that represents volume control, pitch control and sound playback._

 ## Content
 This proyect contains two main files which are: